 T-Mobile offers two monthly prepaid plans: Simply Prepaid and T-Mobile One Prepaid.
 With both, you get unlimited talk and text, no overages, Wi-Fi calling, and unlimited music streaming.
 Simply Prepaid starts at $40 per month for a single line and offers up to 10GB of domestic 4G LTE data.
 The T-Mobile One prepaid plan starts at $50 for one line and features unlimited 4G LTE.
 Both prepaid plans can accommodate five lines and include hot spots.
 T-Mobile add-ons include international calling and texting.
 For $5 a month, you get unlimited data, calling, and texting in Canada and Mexico.
-And for $15 a month, you get unlimited international texting, unlimited calling to landlines in more than 70 countries and to mobile numbers in more than 30 countries.
+For $15 a month, you get unlimited international texting, unlimited calling to landlines in more than 70 countries and to mobile numbers in more than 30 countries.
 A pay-as-you-go plan costs $3 per month and includes up to 30 minutes and 30 messages plus 10 cents per unit after the 30.
 A data pass gets you 4G LTE and a mobile hot spot.

 AT&T offers four basic prepaid plans for $35, $50, $65, and $85 per month, and if you choose auto pay you can save between $5 and $15 off that monthly tab.
 The two cheaper plans offer 1GB and 8GB data respectively that rolls over and include a mobile hot spot, 1080p HD streaming video, unlimited text to 100 countries, and a multi-line discount.
-The $50 plan throws in talk, text, and data in Canada and Mexico.
-The two more expensive plans include unlimited data with the most expensive plan offering 5G data.
-The $50 plan and up throws in talk, text, and data to Canada and Mexico.
-The $65 plan has no hot spot while the $85 plan has a 10GB hot spot for U.S. only.
+The two most expensive plans include unlimited data with the most expensive plan offering 5G data.
+The $50 plan and up throws in talk, text, and data in Canada and Mexico.
+The $65 plan has no hot spot, while the $85 plan has a 10GB hot spot for U.S. only.
 AT&T will throttle data speeds if the network is congested and if you use up your high-speed data allotment, it will also slow down data speed to 128Kbps.
 If you’re interested in one of these plans keep an eye out for online offers, as sometimes AT&T will offer discounted rates on their prepaid plans.